hjboisvert/theaterofthemind/TOTM_BRITTA_VR/README.md

 * **Media**
   * Audio and Video are streamed from Broadcast to VR PCs using RTP over the network broadcast address
 * **Control**
-  * Controls are sent from Broadcast to VR PCs using OSC
+  * Controls are sent from Broadcast to VR PCs using OSC, also via broadcast address
+  * VR PCs listen to channel "/cmd" on port 8000
+  * Possible string args:
-    * `/recenter` tells all VR apps to recenter the view when users are facing forward
+    * `recenter` tells all VR apps to recenter the view when users are facing forward
-    * `/fadeout` and `/fadein` trigger a fade to or from black within VR respectively
+    * `fadeout` and `fadein` trigger a fade to or from black within VR respectively
-    * `/blinkclosed` and `/blinkopen` trigger an eye closing or opening effect within VR respectively
+    * `blinkclosed` and `blinkopen` trigger an eye closing or opening effect within VR respectively
-  * Additionally the VR PCs periodically send a `/heartbeat` message back to Broadcast to give their status
+  * Additionally the VR PCs periodically send a `/heartbeat` message back to Broadcast on port 9000 to give their status

 ## Keyboard Controls